luisaadanttas/PSOFT-scrumboard/README.md

 - The application will be running at [http://localhost:8080](http://localhost:8080).
 - The Swagger UI provides a user-friendly interface to explore and test the API endpoints.

-## Project Details

-- This project was developed as a final project for the class "Software Project" at the Universidade Federal de Campina Grande (UFCG).

 ## Notes